-For example, in New York City, all supervisors in food service establishments must be certified in food protection.
+For example, in New York City, all supervisors in food service must be certified in food protection.
 They must complete a course in food safety and pass a final exam in order to get a food protection certificate.

 This state’s restaurants and food business workers don’t need to get a food handlers license.
 Oklahoma state policy calls for every food establishment to have a certified food protection manager on-site during hours of operation.

 Oklahoma also allows cities and counties to create their own regulations on food safety training.
 Check with local health authorities for more information about certification requirements.

 For example, the cities of Moore and Norman both require every employee handling food on the job to have a food handler card.
 Classes to get this certification are available online.
 Each card is valid for three years.

 All food service workers in the state of Oregon must have a valid food handlers card.
 Workers need to get this license within 30 days of hire, and it’s valid for three years.
 Employees who already have a valid food manager training certificate are exempted.

 Food handlers cards issued in any Oregon county are valid throughout the state.
 However, cards issued in other states are not valid in Oregon.

 Workers should get their card from an approved training program.
 A popular training provider in Oregon is ORfoodhandlers.com.

 Pennsylvania law states that each food service facility must have a minimum of one employee with a food manager certification.